 Her book Gorillas in the Mist, which became a rapid bestseller and later was made into a movie starring Sigourney Weaver, helped conservation efforts by opening the eyes of the western world to the horrors that the gorillas were enduring in Virunga.
 Her efforts as a relentless conservationist were hailed worldwide and helped make her an international icon for wildlife support.

 In 1985, two years after her book was released, Dian Fossey was found dead in her cabin at the edge of her camp, killed by a single blow to the head with a machete.

 As all of her valuables were still in the cabin, burglary was ruled out as a motive.
 A hole in the wall indicated where the murderer had broken in.
 Some broken glass was found in the cabin, but for the most part, it seemed there had been no struggle.

-Though it is widely speculated that he did it, in order to steal her research and the sequel to her book, no extradition treaty exists between Rwanda and the U.S. As such, McGuire has never served the sentence he was handed for Fossey’s murder — a murder which he insists he had no part in.
+Though it is widely speculated that he did it in order to steal her research to produce asequel to her book, no extradition treaty exists between Rwanda and the United States.
+As such, McGuire has never served the sentence he was handed for Fossey’s murder — a murder which he insists he had no part in.